What The…? Hacker Knows My Password?!

 But… how did the hacker get your real password?

 The answer is that you have signed up to many internet websites and provided your email address and a password.
 At some point, one of those sites was hacked and the user database containing the email addresses and passwords was extracted.
-These database are then often sold.
+These database are then often sold, so they are widely and easily available.

 For a website to store a password securely means storing it in an obfuscated form called a hash, which is derived from the original password and cannot be algorithmically reversed back to the password.
 For example, the hash of the word “password1” using the SHA1 algorithm is E38AD214943DAAD1D64C102FAEC29DE4AFE9DA3D.
 Given the hash, it is impossible to calculate to the original word.
 However, some hashes have already been calculated, and simple passwords can be brute-forced, so in practice some hashes are not very obscure.
 Modern websites use algorithms such as Bcrypt which is unbreakable but simpler hashes such as SHA1 are potentially breakable if the original password is not sufficiently random and long.